Let’s make messy pasta art with kids!

 We are going to create landscape paintings and experiment with painting using both dried and cooked pasta.
 This is the perfect messy art project for preschool and kindergarten-aged kids.

 To create this fun pasta art, you will need things that you likely already have at home.

 Supplies needed to make pasta art

 - Sturdy paper, cardboard or Bristol board

-- Cooked Pasta
+- Cooked and uncooked pasta

-When it comes to painting with preschoolers I cringe thinking about the blue handprints I will find later on my leg, the door and the chairs.
+When it comes to painting with preschoolers I cringe thinking about the blue handprints I will find later on my leg, the door, and the chairs.
 I wrinkle my nose at the smell.
 I even question the usefulness of it until I actually get to the painting part and then remember how much fun it really is.

 With a little preparedness (drop cloth, paint smocks, special washing station aka bucket of warm soapy water manned by me), cleanup is a snap!

 - Pasta - cooked and uncooked